-- Staff temperatures will be taken daily and general health questions asked of them, as they arrive at school, at the office door. - Students will be screened as they enter the building with two infra-red camera thermometers placed at both entrances, therefore scanning the students.
-Two cameras will be positioned at the front doors, and two cameras at the back doors. - Students arriving after the first bell MUST enter through the Main Office for screening and temperature check. - Any temperature over 100.4 degrees will be taken a second time after 15 minutes wait time.
+- Staff temperatures will be taken daily and general health questions asked of them, as they arrive at school, at the office door. - Students will have their temperatures taken when they enter the building. - Students arriving after the first bell MUST enter through the Main Office for screening and temperature check. - Any temperature over 100.4 degrees will be taken a second time after 15 minutes wait time.
 Any temperature that is sustained in the second test will result in that individual being sent home with instructions to get a doctor's note for re-admission. - No parents/visitors will be allowed into the building or gym during school hours.
 If there are extenuating circumstances that necessitate a parent entering the school, only one parent will be allowed to enter to minimize the number of entering persons. - The Assumption of Risk and Waiver of Liability form is to be used for each student.